neldeles/slash-clone/README.md

 Users should be able to:

-- [ ] Login into the app
+- [x] Login into the app
-- [ ] Create, read, update and delete tasks
+- [x] Create, read, update and delete tasks
-- [ ] Start slashing through Today's tasks
+- [x] Start slashing through Today's tasks
+  - [x] This starts the Pomodoro timer (25 min work, 5 min break)
 - [ ] Track the time each task takes to complete
   - [ ] Time taken synced to Toggl via their API
 - [ ] View how long a task took to complete